 Zoom into a section of your chart.

 Click into the section and a seat will appear.
 Resize the seat so that it matches the seats in your picture.
-Click next.
+Click 'Next'.

-You will be prompted to create a second row.
+You'll then be prompted to create a second row.

-Click next and your seating chart will appear in your designer, ready to trace over.
+Click 'Next' and your seating chart will appear in your designer, ready to trace over.

 Draw your sections

-Click on the section tool in the left-hand menu of the seating chart designer.
+Click on the 'Section' tool in the left-hand menu of the seating chart designer.

 Add seats to your sections

-The left-hand menu options will change, to allow you to draw rows of seats.
+The left-hand menu options will change to allow you to draw rows of seats.

 Click your mouse where you want to start drawing your first seat, and then move it along the screen to create as many seats as you have in that section.